idealarealo/godot-video-tutorial-projects/CitationGame.md

   [Godot 4: Shader Control]

-- Mondain is a powerful wizard and villain in "Ultima" game serie.
+- Mondain is a powerful wizard and villain in "Ultima" game series.
-  The picture of the Statue of Mondain on a red background is taken from "Ultima VI".
+  The picture of the Statue of Mondain on a red background comes from "Ultima VI".
   The statue is reachable at the end of the Shrine of Control.

   [Godot 4: Shader Control]